 The computing technologies used in the analysis of sequence data have helped shape how researchers approach the analysis and the structure of biological research more generally.
 The PC era in which Sanger sequencing developed left its imprint on how sequence data is analyzed.
 In the 1980's sequence databases were developed and filled with ever larger amounts of sequence.
 However, most of the data relevant to an investigator could be downloaded and processed on local client.
 The rise of the internet enabled new bioinformatics approaches in which analysis programs could be hosted on websites and data could then be uploaded onto these sites for analysis.
 The internet further encouraged sharing of sequence data.
 The completion of the human genome project coincided with the rise of the internet.
-These conditions created an environment in which researchers could better query the existing sequencing knowledgebase and situate their work within it.
+These conditions created an environment in which researchers could better query the existing sequencing knowledge base and situate their work within it.
+Additionally, efforts to improve sharing of biological information have influenced the development of the internet.
+The CGI.pm module instrumental in the development of interactive websites was written by Lincoln Stein, a computational biologist looking to develop a method to better share genomic information over the web.

-The advent of high throughput sequencing has led to datasets that are too large for such sharing and analysis.
-However, the development of high throughput sequencing has coincided with the rise distributed and cloud computing which provide promising avenues for handing the vast amounts of sequence data 1- XZA being generated and stored in databases.
+The advent of high throughput sequencing has led to a dramatic increase in the scale of sequence datasets (see box on increase in sequencing).
+These datasets are too large for the old, sharing and analysis paradigms.
+However, the development of high throughput sequencing has coincided with the rise distributed and cloud computing which provide promising avenues for handling the vast amounts of sequence data being generated and stored in databases.
+However, this combination of technologies presents new challenges.
+The scale of NGS has enabled the collection of a large amount of personally identifiable sequence information.
+Distributed computing systems for storing and sharing this data must also account for the protected nature of these datasets.
 These two technologies are increasingly intertwined and have a significant impact on both the scale, scope, and methods of biological research.